SUMMER LEADERSHIP INSTITUTE

 - Articulate the importance of feedback as it relates to an individual’s growth

 - Understand how to facilitate positive cultures of feedback

-- Apply the performance management model to support employee development
+- Apply the performance management model to support teacher development

 - Assess relationship to courageous leadership

 - Appreciate how the nuances of language impact professional relationships

 ABOUT LEADING AND FACILITATING POSITIVE CHANGE (AUGUST 1-2)

 School leaders are often called upon to foster positive change within their schools, and yet end up feeling frustrated with competing demands and realities that too often stand in the way of meaningful and lasting change.
 Why is leading change so difficult?
 What strategies and tools can help school leaders better anticipate and navigate the organizational change process?
 In this unique year-long program, Kate Sheppard and Jane Chandler coach participants through developing and leading a change project within their school.